Explore the Tian shan in Kyrgyzstan : Tosor pass, Arabel & Engilchek

 The country is crossed from east to west by the Tian Shan range, which stretches for more than 2,000 km across Uzbekistan, Kyrgyzstan and the Xinjiang province in western China.
 In this article we will focus on the central Tian Shan, which lies southwest of Lake Issyk-Kul.

-On the map below are indicated the main roads of the Issyk-Kul region including the routes of the book EXPLORE KYRGYZSTAN.
+On the map below the main roads of the Issyk-Kul region are indicated including the routes featured in the book EXPLORE KYRGYZSTAN.
 You can get this map in foldable A2 format here.

 Tosor Pass (3 893 m)

 The Tosor Pass, which culminates at 3,893 m, is part of the Terksey Ala-Too mountain range.
 The route that leads to the Tosor Pass offers a magnificent view of the Issyk-Kul Basin before descending into the green, picturesque Uchemchek Valley.
 In this fascinating mountain scenery, you will discover the sparkling blue Lake Teshik-Kul on foot, before enjoying some soothing hot springs.
 It is a demanding route, perfect for well-equipped adventurers ready for a challenge!

 Do not underestimate the difficulty of this route, whose condition varies greatly from year to year.
 You will encounter many difficulties: ford crossings, deformations, mud, stones, etc.